wipu/sidex-vcv/README.md

 (The prg assumes the MIDI interface is Datel compatible.
 It has been tested with C-Lab, but e.g. Kerberos should also work.
 Other devices will be supported in the future.)

-Then just clone this and run
+Then just clone this repository and run

     ./run-in-developer-rack.sh